Skip to content

 • Replace the physical binder with a 3-tap receipt scanner that works offline at truck stops

-• Give real-time profit visibility — Michael needs to know if a trip was worth it before accepting the next one
+• Give real-time profit visibility so Michael knows if a trip was worth it before accepting the next one

 • Design for work gloves, poor cell signal, and rest-stop lighting at 11pm